grafana/grafana/docs/sources/installation/configuration.md

 `http`,`https`,`h2` or `socket`

-> **Note** Grafana versions earlier than 3.0 are vulnerable to [POODLE](https://en.wikipedia.org/wiki/POODLE).
+> **Note.** Grafana versions earlier than 3.0 are vulnerable to [POODLE](https://en.wikipedia.org/wiki/POODLE).
 So we strongly recommend to upgrade to 3.x or use a reverse proxy for ssl termination.

 ### socket
 Path where the socket should be created when `protocol=socket`.
 Please make sure that Grafana has appropriate permissions.